Biden commemorates 9/11 anniversary with stops at all three attack sites | Malay Mail

 Biden’s withdrawal of US troops in August, months after a deadline set by his Republican predecessor, Donald Trump, and the resulting rapid fall of the country to the Taliban has drawn criticism from members of both political parties.

-Biden is not scheduled to deliver remarks at any of the sites, but he released a video yesterday to express his condolences to the loved ones of the victims and highlight the national unity that resulted, at least initially, after 9/11.
+Biden is not scheduled to deliver remarks at any of the sites, but he released a video on Friday to express his condolences to the loved ones of the victims and highlight the national unity that resulted, at least initially, after 9/11.

 “It’s so hard.
 Whether it’s the first year or the 20th, children have grown up without parents and parents have suffered without children,” Biden said.